a-memme/Customer_Churn_and_CLTV/README.md

 ![image](https://github.com/a-memme/Customer_Churn_and_CLTV/assets/79600550/c871c777-6d4d-4a19-8cf9-b0ffed6ab506)

     - Artificial dataset is generated with the fitted model's parameters
     - 0 column can be ignored as it is automatically included in generating the simulated dataset but is not included when fitting the model
-        - The modified version of this model (MBG/NBD model) is meant to account for non-repeat purchasers, however, given the innate limited information on their buying history, the retention probability outputted by the model is generally not very informative.

 - **Train & Test via Calibration & Holdout:**

 <img width="491" alt="image" src="https://github.com/a-memme/Customer_Churn_and_CLTV/assets/79600550/c33bbeef-b90b-4638-b249-3577a8411420">

     - Replicating train/test process via calibration (train) and holdout (test) data splitting
-        - Given a dataset of only 1 year, we only perform this process once, however future iterations would look to create a cross-validating instance via repetition
+        - Given a dataset of only 1 year, we only perform this process once, however future iterations would look to create a cross-validating instance
-    - Model generally overpredicts for fewer instances of re-purchasing behaviour and converges as the numbers increase (up to ~14).
+    - Model generally overpredicts for fewer instances of repurchasing behaviour and converges as frequency values increase (up to ~14).
-        - As shown below, frequencies > 14 see significantly fewer instances (<= 7 instances) which would explain why the holdout data would diverge at this point.
+        - As shown below, frequencies > 14 see significantly fewer instances (<= 7 instances) which would explain why the holdout data may drastically diverge at this point.
-        - Given more data at these points, we'd expect averages to converge toward the general pattern.
+        - Given more data at these intervals, we'd expect averages to converge toward the general pattern.
-    - MAE and RMSE values still suggest that model's performace is acceptable, over/under predicting frequency behaviour by a value of < 1 on average (MAE = 0.76).
+    - MAE and RMSE values still suggest that model's performace is acceptable, with +/- predictions < 1 on average (MAE = 0.76).

 <img width="873" alt="image" src="https://github.com/a-memme/Customer_Churn_and_CLTV/assets/79600550/c08afff7-002a-46de-a369-25b5ee9b3607">